rosequartzfox/TI-Legacy-Plugins/README.md

 # TI: Legacy MUSHclient Plugins
-Plugins for The Inquisition: Legacy RP MUD.
+Plugins for The Inquisition: Legacy RP MUD: https://ti-legacy.com/

 ## What the Plugins Do
 ### Too Far Away